-Richard Whittam KC will chair the new cricket discipline panel - ExBulletin
+Richard Whittam KC will chair the new Cricket Discipline Panel - ExBulletin

 Commenting on his appointment, Whittam said: “I am delighted to have been appointed to this important role.
 It is vital to the integrity of cricket that the rules and regulations of the sport are adhered to.
 As the first chair of the CDP, I look forward to the The panel is active and ensures that matters are dealt with quickly, in a fair, thorough and transparent manner.”

 ECB chairman Richard Thompson said: “The independent Cricket Discipline Panel will play an important role in enforcing the rules of cricket and dealing with misconduct and regulatory breaches.
-Richard Whittam KC has an impressive background in law and sporting discipline, making him the ideal person to be chairman. the Panel.
+Richard Whittam KC has an impressive background in law and sports, making him the ideal person to be Chairman. the Panel.

 “I would like to express my sincere thanks to Tim O'Gorman and all the panel members of the Cricket Discipline Commission for the service they have given to the game over many years.
 They have performed an important role in enforcing the rules of cricket, and I am grateful for their continued efforts as the new members of the Cricket Discipline Panel are recruited.”